OpenOverlayRouter/oor/README.md

   * a publicly routable RLOC for the device running OOR, which is neither firewalled, nor behind NAT.

-MS/MR
+MS - MR - DDT
   * a publicly routable RLOC for the device running OOR, which is neither firewalled, nor behind NAT.

 The above information is used for configuring 'oor' via the configuration file 'oor.conf'.
-See section "OpenWRT" for OpenWRT configuration details and "Android" for Android configuration details.
+See section "OpenWrt" for OpenWrt configuration details,"Android" for Android configuration details and "iOS" for Apple iOS configuration.

 Visit http://www.lisp4.net/ for more info on the deployment status of the LISP beta-network and how you can join the testbed.